What Is Competency-Based Education? A Beginner’s Guide for Students

 The dirty little secret found at the foundation of nearly every college is that the standard unit of measuring academic progress, the credit hour, is a pretty arbitrary way to measure learning.
 In a traditional credit-hour system, more emphasis is put on the amount of time a student spends “in seat” rather than the content that is actually learned.

 The CBE format allows institutions to separate “time in seat” from academic proficiency.
-If you already know a concept from previous life experience or prior learning, you have to option to work ahead and demonstrate that you know your stuff without having to wait for the rest of the class to catch up.
+If you already know a concept from previous life experience or prior learning, you have the option to work ahead and demonstrate that you know your stuff without having to wait for the rest of the class to catch up.
 Put simply, students are able to show what they know, when they know it.

 Who benefits from the CBE model?

-While students from all backgrounds and experiences may find the CBE model appealing, it is an especially attractive option for adult learners.
+While students from all backgrounds and experiences may find the Empowered Learning™ CBE model appealing, it is an especially attractive option for adult learners.
 Oftentimes adult learners have life experience and practical knowledge that can help them quickly advance through a CBE course.

 For example, imagine going back to school for an Accounting degree after spending years running a small landscaping business.
 The odds are strong that you’ve picked up on some of the basics of bookkeeping and other fundamental concepts.
 You’d have the ability to prove your knowledge in these areas immediately, breezing by those lessons and moving one step closer to graduating.